 Placing students at the centre of their learning, we empower them with practical skills and strategies to positively navigate life and relationships.
+Peer Support Australia runs several implementation workshops for training schools to deliver the Peer Support Program.

 Participating students realise the significant outcomes of the program, including better connectedness, reduction in bullying behaviours, improved resilience and a greater sense of possibility.